 This is the specific video I’ve been using for labor prep.

 Not only does bouncing on a birthing ball feel amazing, it helps baby get into a good position and helps to open up and loosen the pelvis.
 You can do pelvic tilts, rotate your hips, lean over the ball and breathe, or just use it for general stretching.

 I also had a friend who said she bounced on it all day for work and went into labor that night!

 In addition, lots of women will use the birthing ball during early labor at home to help ease contraction pain and find a more comfortable position.
 I will be doing the same!
 This is the one I purchased.

-It’s been recommended by midwives everywhere to eat eat 6-8 dates a day.
-There has even been a few small studies that have showed faster and easier labor when women eat 6-8 dates a day starting 4 weeks before their due date.
+It’s been recommended by midwives everywhere to eat 6-8 dates a day.
+There has even been a few small studies that have showed faster and easier labor when women eat 6-8 dates a day starting four weeks before their due date.